-Understanding the Victorian Cladding Rectification Levy
+Understanding The Victorian Cladding Rectification Levy

-Provisions for the levy were included in “amendments to the Building Act 1993 in the Building Amendment (Cladding Rectification) Act 2019.”
+Provisions for the levy were included in amendments to the Building Act 1993 in the Building Amendment (Cladding Rectification) Act 2019.

-Understanding the new Levy
+Understanding the new cladding rectification levy

 The current scope of the levy applies to: